Karen A. Popp

 Repeatedly recognized for her work, the Legal 500 US notes that, “The ‘highly experienced and knowledgeable’ Karen Popp provides ‘expert and practical advice.’”
-Benchmark Litigation names Karen a Litigation Star (both nationally and in Washington, D.C.) for her White Collar practice.
-Global Investigation Review named Karen as one of the Top 100 Women in Investigations in the world.
+Benchmark Litigation named Popp a “Litigation Star” (both nationally and in Washington, D.C.) for her White Collar practice.
+Global Investigation Review named her as one of the Top 100 Women in Investigations in the world.
 Washingtonian magazine has included Karen in its current roster of “Top Lawyers in Washington,” and she has been recognized yearly by The Best Lawyers in America in Criminal Defense: White-Collar and Commercial Litigation and has been named by Super Lawyers magazine as one of the Top 100 lawyers in Washington, a recognition based on a vote of peers.
-Karen has also been recognized by the International Who’s Who of Business Crime Defence Lawyers.
-Karen has been named for several years to the Top 250 Women in Litigation, a publication honoring the achievements of female lawyers in litigation practices in the United States.
+Popp has also been recognized by the International Who’s Who of Business Crime Defence Lawyers.
+She has been named for several years to the Top 250 Women in Litigation, a publication honoring the achievements of female lawyers in litigation practices in the United States.
 Super Lawyers magazine has named her one of the Top 50 Women Lawyers in Washington, D.C.
-The recipient of the “First Annual Transformative Leadership Award” given by InsideCounsel Magazine in 2010, Karen also was the 2006 recipient of the “Star of the Bar” award by the Women’s Bar Association of the District of Columbia.
-She received the Thurgood Marshall Award given by the New York City Bar Association.
+The recipient of the “First Annual Transformative Leadership Award” given by InsideCounsel Magazine in 2010, Popp also was the 2006 recipient of the “Star of the Bar” award by the Women’s Bar Association of the District of Columbia.
+She has received the Thurgood Marshall Award given by the New York City Bar Association.

-Karen serves as a member of the Planning Committee for the ABA Criminal Justice Section for the Global White Collar Crime Institute, which was held in Shanghai, China in 2015 and will be held again in 2017 in Latin America.
-She is also Chair of the Chief Compliance Officers’ Forum and is Co-Founder and Chair of the Women’s White Collar Defense Association.
-Karen is also a Board Member of the Women in Law Empowerment Forum and serves on the Advisory Board for the Women’s Power Summit on Law and Leadership.
-Karen holds several leadership positions at the University of North Carolina (UNC), serving as Chair of the Board of Trustees at UNC Charlotte, member of the Board of Directors of the UNC Law School Alumni Association and Chair of the Chancellors’ Scholars Committee of UNC Law School.
+Popp serves as a member of the Planning Committee for the ABA Criminal Justice Section for the Global White Collar Crime Institute, which was held in Shanghai, China in 2015 and São Paulo, Brazil in 2017.
+She is also chair of the Chief Compliance Officers’ Forum and is co-founder and chair of the Women’s White Collar Defense Association.
+Popp is also a Board Member of the Women in Law Empowerment Forum and serves on the advisory board for the Women’s Power Summit on Law and Leadership.
+She has held several leadership positions at the University of North Carolina, serving as chair of the board of trustees at UNC Charlotte, member of the board of directors of the University of North Carolina School of Law Alumni Association and chair of the Chancellors’ Scholars Committee of UNC School of Law.
 She also served on the Presidential Search Leadership Statement Committee, which was part of the selection process for naming Margaret Spellings as the new President of the University of North Carolina state-wide system.

-Popp is on the Board of Directors for the Higher Education Works Foundation.
+Popp is on the board of directors for the Higher Education Works Foundation.
 She is a former member of the North Carolina Council for Women, a position to which she was appointed by the governor of the state.
 She also served on the faculty of the National Institute for Trial Advocacy and was a member of the Host Committee’s Steering Committee for the 2012 Democratic National Convention.
-Karen also previously served on the Advisory Board for Best Buddies International, Inc. A frequent speaker at national conferences and before various other groups, Karen has provided legal commentary on CNN, Fox News and NPR, and served as a consultant on the television show The West Wing.
+Popp also previously served on the Advisory Board for Best Buddies International, Inc. A frequent speaker at national conferences, she has provided legal commentary on CNN, Fox News and NPR, and served as a consultant on the television show “The West Wing.”

-Popp graduated cum laude from the University of North Carolina School of Law, where she served as an editor on the North Carolina Law Review and was a member of the Order of the Coif.
+Popp graduated cum laude with her JD from the UNC School of Law, where she served as an editor on the North Carolina Law Review and was a member of the Order of the Coif.
 Upon graduation from law school, Karen clerked for the Honorable Sam J. Ervin III of the U.S. Court of Appeals for the Fourth Circuit.
-She received her undergraduate degree from the University of North Carolina at Charlotte, where she graduated cum laude, and thereafter studied law at Oxford University before attending law school at UNC Chapel Hill.
+She received her bachelor’s from the University of North Carolina at Charlotte, where she graduated cum laude, and thereafter studied law at Oxford University before attending law school at UNC Chapel Hill.